OgagaFavour/NBA-ANLYSIS/README.md

 ---

 ## Dashboard Overview / Screenshots
-The **Power BI dashboard** provides an interactive overview of player and team performance, enabling stakeholders to drill down into key metrics and trends.
+The **Excel dashboard** provides an interactive overview of player and team performance, enabling stakeholders to drill down into key metrics and trends.

 `!dashboard/screenshot.png`

 ---

 ## Tools Used
-- Excel
+- Excel, power Query & poweropint

 ---